Science Museum, London: Flight

 The Flight gallery charts the development of flight in the 20th century.
 Contained in the gallery are several full sized aeroplanes and helicopters, including Alcock and Brown's transatlantic Vickers Vimy (1919), Spitfire and Hurricane fighters, as well as numerous aero-engines and a cross-section of a Boeing 747.
 It opened in 1963 and was refurbished in the 1990s.

 Wellcome Wing

+Power Up (Level 1)

+Power Up is an interactive gaming gallery showcasing the history of video games and consoles from the past 50 years.
+Visitors can play on over 150 consoles, featuring consoles from the Binatone TV Master to the Play Station 5.

 Tomorrow's World (Level 0)

 The Tomorrow's World gallery hosts topical science stories and free exhibitions including: